 Housing Development Internship Program

 - Create connections between aspiring housing professionals and leaders in the community.
-Through attending HDC events and other training and learning opportunities as well as coffee-chats with host agency staff, interns will be able to create a network of professional contacts and potential mentors.
+Through attending HDC events and other training and learning opportunities as well as coffee-chats with host agency staff, interns will be able to create a network of professional contacts and mentors.

 - Encourage a diverse pool of young people to pursue careers in the affordable housing sector!

-The Housing Development Internship Program is a 9-month paid internship experienced designed to recruit, train, and retain racially and socio-economically divers students who may not otherwise know about or be able to engage with the opportunities of the affordable housing sector.
+The Housing Development Internship Program is a 9-month paid internship experienced designed to recruit, train, and retain racially and socio-economically diverse students who may not otherwise know about or be able to engage with the opportunities of the affordable housing sector.

 The program will consist of three pillars to form the foundation of a successful internship experience.
 The first is the intern, the second is Program Administrator (HDC), and the third is the Host Agency (the Organization where interns are placed).